affilicious/affilicious/readme.txt

 4. Optionally, put a rating and some votes for your products.

 == Changelog ==
+= 0.8.5 =
+* Improvement: Removed the shop, attribute and detail template columns from the product admin table.

 = 0.8.4 =
 * New: Added support for wordpress.org